ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

               detectarea - To determine traffic is presence, vehicle must be presence in this area of
                            the lane.
 This is the coordinates ( x, y,width,height ) of cam view area
                            application should detect vehicles
-              mincarea   - To identify detected object as a vehicle and to drop other objects which may
+              mincarea   - To filter objects and to identfy objects of interest
-                           presence in the video image frame, area ( contours of the image ) detected of
-                           an object must be higher than this value
+              maxcarea     Herer the video image area ( contours of the image ) must be higher than this min value and less than this max value. if zero specified for min/max  no min/max value comparission will be done
               viewcam    - 1 to show video cam frames on the console
               rtime, rdelay - Same as specified in sensor but specified in seconds